Abu Dhabi National Oil Company: Operations

 As of November 2019, the UAE holds the sixth-largest proven reserves of oil in the world at 105 billion barrels.
 Most of these reserves are located in Abu Dhabi.

 ADNOC is one of the world's largest energy companies measured by both reserves and production.
 ADNOC has 16 subsidiary companies in upstream, midstream, and downstream stages of production.
 ADNOC develops both onshore and offshore gas fields.
 The company operates two oil refineries, Ruwais Refinery and Umm Al Nar.
 ADNOC exports natural gas in the form of liquefied natural gas (LNG) in addition to producing supplies for local electricity and water utilities, to other domestic industries including petrochemicals plants, and for re-injection into reservoirs.

+In May 2026, ADNOC announced it would accelerate the West‑East Pipeline project, doubling its oil export capacity through the port of Fujairah in order to bypass the Strait of Hormuz.
+The expanded pipeline is expected to become operational by 2027.

 Foreign direct investment

 Major investments were made in ADNOC in 2019 by US asset managers BlackRock and KKR and Italian investment firm Eni.
 The US firms acquired about 40% of ADNOC's pipeline assets for about $4 billion, while Eni SpA took a 20% stake in Abu Dhabi Oil Refining Company for over $3 billion.
 Austria's OMV also invested about $2.8 billion, for about 15% of ADNOC's refining business, in partnership with Eni.
 KKR furthered its investment in 2025 by taking a minority stake in the subsidiary ADNOC Gas Pipeline Assets.

 Singapore's sovereign wealth fund, GIC, completed a deal with ADNOC in May 2019 that gives GIC a 6% share in ADNOC's pipeline infrastructure.
 The deal was valued at $600 million.